Table of Contents

 Go to the task view and choose Duplicate to another project.

-Before copying the task, Kanboard will ask you the destination properties that are not common between the source and destination project.
+Before copying the task, Kanboard will ask you to define the destination properties that are not common between the source and destination project.

 Go to the task view and choose Move to another project.

-Moving a task to another project works in the same way as the duplication, you have to choose the new properties of the task.
+Moving a task to another project works in the same way as duplication.
+You have to choose the new properties of the task.

 title